Foot & Ankle

 Plantar Fasciitis

 Plantar fasciitis is the single most common cause of heel pain, affecting approximately 2 million Americans every year and accounting for up to 15% of all foot complaints presenting to orthopaedic and podiatric practices.
-The condition arises from cumulative stress on the thick band of tissue that runs along the bottom of the foot — producing sharp, often debilitating heel pain that can interfere with everyday activities.
+The condition arises from cumulative stress on the thick band of tissue that runs along the bottom of the foot.
+This produces sharp, often debilitating heel pain that can interfere with everyday activities.
 The good news: with the right diagnosis and a structured treatment plan, the vast majority of patients achieve full relief, and the podiatry team at Maryland Orthopedic Specialists has the expertise to guide you through every step.

 Ready to get started?